NickWaterton/iperf3-GUI/README.md

 ```

 ## Quick Start
-You need to know the pathname of your iperf3 executable, the default is iperf3, but you can use the -I option to specify the pathname
+You need to know the pathname of your iperf3 executable, the default is `iperf3`, but you can use the `-I` option to specify the pathname
 for example on my Windows system I use
 ```bash
 python .\iperf.py -I D:\utils\iperf3.exe